debug-ito/kon-board/README.md

 ### Run

-In development, run the following after you build the backend and frontend.
+In development, run the following to start the kon-board server.

-    $ stack run kon-board-server
+    $ make run

 ## Recent changes